 Hall of the Columns and passage flanked by warehouses

-Alabastrine gypsum panels were employed also for the decoration of a small hall near the central courtyard; because of its location it was probably utilized for some public purpose, but unlike at Knossos, archaeologists have preferred to refrain from conclusions not entirely supported by evidence.
+Alabastrine gypsum panels were employed also for the decoration of a small hall near the central courtyard; because of its location it was probably utilized for some public purpose.

 Pithoi (storage jars)